Vallur Thermal Power Station

-Vallur Thermal Power Station is a power plant located in Athipattu Pudunagar, Vallur in Thiruvallur district, North Chennai, India.
+Vallur Thermal Power Station is a power plant located in Vallur, Thiruvallur district, India.
 The power plant is operated by NTPC Tamil Nadu Energy Company Limited, a joint venture between NTPC Limited and TANGEDCO and has three units with 500 MW each.

 In January 2014, the units in the power plant achieved a record generation of 24.09 million units (kWh) of electricity.
 The project adds nearly 24 million units a day to the grid.
 Tamil Nadu is the major beneficiary of power generated from this facility (about 750 MW), while some of it is supplied to Andhra Pradesh, Karnataka, Kerala, and Puducherry.

 The plant will consume 4.62 Mt of coal a year.
 Coal for the plant will be brought from Orissa through ship to Ennore Port, from where it will be transported by pipe conveyor crossing Ennore Creek.

 Location

 The power plant is located on a triangular tract of land between Ennore Creek and Athipattu Pudhunagar railway station, southwest of Ennore Port, Chennai.